radicalbit/NSDb/docs/RestApis.md

 # Web APIs
 Nsdb exposes HTTP and Websocket APIs to perform sql statements and Nsdb commands.
 HTTP APIs expose the same functionalities  provided by CLI interface.
 Furthermore WS APIs allow to register real-time queries on Nsdb cluster.
-Every time a Bit is written fulfilling a query, it's published on the corresponding Websocket.
+Every time a Bit fulfilling a query is written , it's published on the corresponding WebSocket.

 HTTP APIs implement three main route categories:
-- Query API, used to run historical select queries
+- Query API, used to run historical select queries.
-- Data APi, used to perform insert statements
+- Data APi, used to perform insert statements.
 - Command API , allowing commands execution e.g. display of namespaces and metrics, drop statements.

-All the above-mentioned Web APIs allows to implement custom security authorization mechanism.
-To define authorization logic user have to implement `io.radicalbit.nsdb.security.http.NSDBAuthProvider` trait defining auth behaviour for database, namespace and metric models.
+All the above-mentioned Web APIs allow custom security authorization mechanism implementation.
+To define authorization logic, user must implement `io.radicalbit.nsdb.security.http.NSDBAuthProvider` trait defining authorization behaviour for database, namespace and metric models.
 Once the custom authorization provider is set up, its canonical class name must be added to Nsdb conf file under the key `nsdb.security.auth-provider-class`.
 By default an `io.radicalbit.nsdb.security.http.EmptyAuthorization ` provider class is plugged in implementing no auth logic.

 A secure connection can be set up making use of SSL/TLS protocol enabled in Nsdb cluster configuration.
 To access a more detailed description see SSL/TLS Documentation.